 If an incident occurs at a school, parents are NOT to go directly to the school.
 In times of emergency, a variety of local media will be used to provide information.
 Parents should tune into local radio and television stations, call the district office at (530) 891-3000, visit the district website at www.chicousd.org, or visit our Facebook page for emergency updates.
 Parents will also be notified of any emergency by phone, text, and email via Aeries Communication powered by Parent Square.
 Students will not be released to parents if public safety officials have declared it is dangerous for parents to travel to the school to pick up students, if the lives of persons in the school would be jeopardized in opening the outside school doors, or if the school is otherwise restricted by officials.
-Students will be released to parents as soon as officials have determined it is safe.
-When students are released, they will be released to parents or other individuals listed in the student's Emergency Contacts in Aeries only.
+Students will be released to parents or other individuals listed in the student's Emergency Contacts in Aeries only.
 No student will be release to any individual who is not specifically listed in the Emergency Contacts in Aeries, including an older sibling.
 All adults must show photo ID when picking up a student.
 Parents can help by giving the most accurate, up-to-date health and emergency information to the school office.
 It is important to notify the school office at any time there is a change in contact information.